debasishsarangi88/TSAI_ERA_V4/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Test with `test_cv_integration.py`
 5. Submit a pull request

 ### Code Style
 - Follow PEP 8 guidelines
-- Use type hints for functions
 - Add docstrings for all functions
-- Keep functions focused and small
+- Test all changes with accuracy tests
+- Maintain deterministic behavior

 ## 📝 License